johnford2002/demo-catalog/README.md

 	node main.js

 An example client side use utilizing an export from browserify can be found in testPage.html.
+The client side implementation utilizes dist/export-min.js, which is just a minified version of dist/export.js created by using browserify:

+	browserify lib/CatalogExport.js > dist/export.js